 15. How many Firefighters/Paramedics will work at this Station?

-The Community Safety Building will staffed by seven career firefighters Monday to Friday and thirty-five dedicated evenings and weekends providing 24/7 365 days per year coverage.
-There will also be two BC Ambulance crews based at the Community Safety Building.
+The Community Safety Building will staffed by seven career firefighters Monday to Friday and thirty-five dedicated volunteers evenings and weekends providing 24/7 365 days per year coverage.
+Saturdays will also be staffed by two career members.
+Additionally, there will also be two BC Ambulance crews based at the Community Safety Building.

 16. What can I expect when I have a fire / ambulance station as a neighbour?